 Thanks to a project implemented by Aeroporti di Roma, by the Public Security Department - Central Directorate of Immigration and Border Police and by the US Embassy in Italy in collaboration with ENAC and Italy’s Ministry of Foreign Affairs, the electronic gates – which have thus far only been accessible to European citizens aged 14 and over – can now also be used by American citizens at the departure and the arrival.

-In addition to Americans, the e-gates are available to citizens of Canada, Australia, New Zealand, South Korea, Japan, Israel, Taiwan and Singapore departing, arriving and transiting at Fiumicino.
+In addition to Americans, the e-gates are available to citizens of Canada, Australia, New Zealand, South Korea, Japan, Israel, Taiwan, Singapore and United Kingdom departing, arriving and transiting at Fiumicino.

 A few figures:

 - Leonardo da Vinci is the first Italian airport to have installed the new passport control equipment.